Prep time: 20 minutes

 3 tablespoon all-purpose flour

-2 cloves garlic (peeled, smashed smooth with ½ tsp sea salt)
+2 garlic cloves (peeled, smashed smooth with ½ teaspoon sea salt)

 kosher salt and freshly ground black pepper, to taste

 1 ½ cups|355 ml panko (Japanese bread crumbs)

 2 ounces|60 gram parmesan (ground in food processor)

 1 garlic clove (peeled, smashed smooth with ¼ tsp sea salt)

 - First, cook the beans.
 Bring 4 quarts of water to a boil in a 6-quart sauce pan.
 Add ½ cup of salt.
 Meanwhile, take the stem ends off of the fresh green beans, and cut in ½ on bias.
 Allow the water to come back to the boil and then set a timer for 2 minutes.
 Drain beans and rinse with cold running water to stop cooking.
 Set aside.